 A good way to get others to agree to a Christmas without gifts is to suggest an alternative.
 “Make sure you’re offering something of value because you’re taking away gifts,” Christenson said.

 You could propose that your family share an experience during the holidays, such as caroling in your neighborhood or volunteering together at the local soup kitchen.
 “Sometimes the experience is worth a lot more than the gift,” Christenson said.

 Cathey Stamps, chief connection officer with goal-setting service Best Year Yet, said her relatives began a family cookbook for Christmas a few years ago, collecting recipes from one another.
 It’s online, so there are no printing costs, and they update each year.
 They’ve also looked into other low-cost gifts, such as group charitable giving to combine small contributions into more significant gifts.
 “These have all been feel-good alternatives to the massive bills of our prior gift-giving approach,” she said.

-If some or all of your family members refuse to stop gift giving, there are ways to eliminate the tradition over time — or at least limit the cost.
+If some or all of your family members refuse to stop gift-giving, there are ways to eliminate the tradition over time — or at least limit the cost.

 You could start by setting price caps on gift purchases, such as $10 or $20, Christenson said.
 Or you could suggest that family members draw names so that you’re buying presents for only one person rather than every aunt, uncle, niece and nephew.
 Another option is to ask everyone to just get gifts for young children in the family, Bradfield said.

 “Not only do these gifts save immense money, but they’re much more appreciated than a traditional budget-busting present,” said Elle Kaplan, CEO and founder of wealth management firm LexION Capital.

-“Some people are natural gift givers,” said Trevor Ewen, who blogs about personal finance at Pear of the Week.
+“Some people are natural gift-givers,” said Trevor Ewen, who blogs about software development and investing at Medium.
 “It’s how they show love.”
 So, you might want to allow that person to break the rules — and let everyone else know that an exception has been made, he said.